Skip to Main Content

 Mai Dahshan, Ph.D., Assistant Professor

-Ayan Dutta, Ph.D., Assistant Professor
+Ayan Dutta, Ph.D., Associate Professor

 Roger E. Eggen, Ph.D., Professor Emeritus

-Richa Jethwani, M.S., Instructor
+Richa Jethwani, M.S., Associate Instructor

-Indika Kahanda, Ph.D., Assistant Professor
+Indika Kahanda, Ph.D., Associate Professor

-Upulee Kanewala, Ph.D., Assistant Professor
+Upulee Kanewala, Ph.D., Associate Professor

 William Klostermeyer, Ph.D., Professor & Dean